MikroElektronika/mikrosdk_v2/README.md

 ## License

-The software is provided under [MikroE Software License Agreement](https://www.mikroe.com/legal/software-license-agreement).</br>
+The software is provided under [Mikroe Software License Agreement](https://www.mikroe.com/legal/software-license-agreement).</br>
 Contributions to this project are accepted under the same license.</br>

 Alternatively, this file may be used for</br>